khun777/eds-starter/README.md

 - [x] ~~Use namespace Starter instead of Start (Start->Starter)~~
 - [x] ~~Check for itemId that are no longer needed.~~
 - [ ] German translation
+- [ ] Need a way to minify the javascript in a role specific way.
+So that a normal user does not get the admin js code.
+- [ ] Add/check loading mask for grids
+- [x] ~~Move common util classes to edsutil~~
+- [ ] Add 'last login' column to user grid
+- [ ] Show currently logged on users
+- [ ] Improve remember me.
+Logout should only delete the current remember me token and not all
+- [ ] extjs bug: selectPath. tab switch does not select the corresponding tree node.